 NOTE Perform the following step immediately upon appearance of the pH 4 screen.

-6. Verify that the pH sensor is dry; insert it into pH 4 calibration buffer, immerse for 5 - 7 seconds
+6. Verify that the pH sensor is dry; insert it into pH 4 calibration buffer, immerse for 5 - 7 seconds pH calibration is complete.

 The following screen appears.